simondhalliday/simondhalliday.github.io/_posts/2019-06-06-ctree_tier.md

 title: "CTREE and TIER Meetings"
 author: "Simon Halliday"
 output: github_document
-tags: [CTREE, TIER, Behavioral Economics, Reproducibility, Replicability]
+tags: [Economics, Behavioral Economics, Social Preferences, Self-interest, Reproducibility, TIER, CTREE]
 ---

-I have been fortunate to attend a couple of great conferences and meetings recently to present work in progress as well as to meet with people in diverse fields – outside of economics – to hear about what other folks are doing in teaching quantitative courses, data analysis, and research reproducibility.
+I have been fortunate to attend a couple of conferences and meetings recently and to present work in progress as well as to meet with people in diverse fields – outside of economics – to hear about what other folks are doing in teaching quantitative courses, data analysis, and research reproducibility.